wultra/powerauth-webflow/docs/Off-line-Signatures-QR-Code.md

 The general principles of using offline signatures in PowerAuth are documented in chapter [Offline Signatures](https://github.com/wultra/powerauth-server/blob/develop/docs/Offline-Signatures.md).
 This chapter provides an more detailed description of the step-by-step process.

+There are three stages of offline signature verification:

+1) Generate QR code and display it to the user.
+2) User uses mobile app to scan the QR code and compute offline signature.
+3) Verify the offline signature.

 ### 1. Generate QR Codes

 The first step of the process is to generate a QR code to be displayed to the user.